 President, Hilary Coburn

-Hil is thrilled to be working alongside this dedicated group of COEO leaders this year as the President.
+Hil is grateful to be working alongside this dedicated group of COEO leaders for her second year as President.
 When she was in OEE at Queen’s in 2011, she attended her first Fall Conference and officially fell in love with COEO.
 Over many summers spent canoe tripping and camp counselling at Camp Tanamakoon in Algonquin Park, Hil’s love of the outdoors grew strong.
 Working at Project Canoe, Outward Bound, Me to We, and a couple of seasons at the Outdoor Centre at Camp Wanakita continued to empower Hil to immerse her students in nature and community based programs.
 Two years of working with amazing students, staff and Elders at the Bronte Creek Project enforced Hil’s belief in the positive power of integrated outdoor education.
-She loved teaching and learning in Pelly Crossing, Yukon for two years; where her and her husband Arthur could be found cross country skiing, taking our trapping/canoeing field trips, and beading with community members.
+She loved teaching and learning on Selkirk First Nation lands in Pelly Crossing, Yukon for two years; where her and her husband Arthur could be found cross country skiing, taking out trapping/canoeing field trips, and beading with community members.

-Hil is passionate and committed to continuing our important relationship with local Elders and indigenous community members.
-She will continue to support COEO’s forward movement with being a part of positive reconciliation and working to make COEO conferences accessible to all.
-She is currently the Education Resource Coordinator with Take Me Outside as well as a Grade 6 educator in Meaford with Bluewater District School Board.
-Hil can’t wait to see you all at Make Peace with Winter 2024 in January!!
+Hil is passionate and committed to building and continuing important relationships with local knowledge keepers, Elders and indigenous community members.
+She will continue to support COEO’s forward movement with being a part of positive reconciliation and working to make COEO conferences and membership accessible to all.
+She is currently on maternity leave with her second mini-COEO’r and will return to work in the Bluewater District School Board in April 2025, following her outdoor learning and climate education/action passions.
+Hil can’t wait to see you all at Make Peace with Winter 2025 in January!!

 Vice-President, Peggy Cheng (she/her)

 Peggy’s original career plans was not in education but through her work in community stream restoration, the role of connecting people to nature ignited the spark for her to pursue outdoor education.
-She currently works as a coordinator with Toronto and Region Conservation Authority where she trains and supports educators to interweave outdoor ed and EcoSchools into the curriculum.
-When she is not working she enjoys tending to her rooftop garden, camping in the fall when there are fewer bugs, and travelling through the forest using her cross country skis!
+She is currently on maternity leave from her role as Community Outreach and Education Coordinator with Toronto and Region Conservation Authority.
+She is currently caring for a new baby and enjoys tending to her rooftop garden, camping in the fall when there are fewer bugs, and travelling through the forest using her cross country skis!
 Peggy attended her first COEO conference in 2014 when she was studying at Queen’s University in the Outdoor and Experiential Education program.

-This year, she is excited to be a part of the board as vice president to support the work of COEO and her fellow board members!
+She is excited to be a part of the board again in the role of vice president to support the work of COEO and her fellow board members in partnerships and advocacy.
 She is privileged to be an immigrant settler who lives, works, and plays on the territories of the Anishinabek, Mississaugas of the Credit, Haudenosaunee and Huron-Wendat peoples and is continuing to learn from our Indigenous neighbours to live out truth and reconciliation.

 Past President, Karen O’Krafka (she/her)

-Karen is grateful to share her ninth year on COEO’s board of Directors with an inspiring board of OE educators!
-Karen’s continued hope is connecting Outdoor Educators with professional learning, inspiring collaborations, and adding an essential OE injection of fun, all essential as we approach our auspicious anniversary – 50 years of COEO!
+Since September 2012, Karen is grateful to share her passion and experience in outdoor education on COEO’s Board of Directors with an inspiring board of OE educators!
+Karen’s continued hope is connecting Outdoor Educators with professional learning, inspiring collaborations, and adding an essential OE injection of fun, all essential as we celebrate over 50 years of COEO!
 Just a little younger than COEO, Karen offers two decades of diverse professional rolls and wonderful experience in Outdoor and Environmental Education, working and volunteering with incredible camps, outdoor education centres, schools and conservation authorities.
 She is the co-founder of Hardwood Nature School.
 Karen currently lives and works in Nogojiwanong as an education coordinator at Peterborough GreenUP, where she has the privilege to create and facilitate meaningful, action-oriented youth education.
 She weaves together the power of place-based outdoor and environmental education to increase youth and climate resilience – building, biking, planning, planting and all manners of transformative action and engagement.
 When not working she can often be spied weeding in her tangled garden, heard singing as she races around on all manners of bikes, and exploring the waters of Michi Saagiig Nishnaabeg territory with her family.

 Treasurer, Bill Schoenhardt